cuff-links/mongo/Replication-Internals.md

 `ReplSetMetadata` comes with all replication commands and is processed similarly for all commands.
 It includes:

 1. The upstream node's last committed OpTime
-2. the current term.
+2. The current term.
-3. the `ReplicaSetConfig` version (this is used to determine if a reconfig has occurred on the upstream node that hasn't been registered by the downstream node yet).
+3. The `ReplicaSetConfig` version (this is used to determine if a reconfig has occurred on the upstream node that hasn't been registered by the downstream node yet).
 4. The replica set ID.

 If the metadata has a different config version than the downstream node's config version, then the metadata is ignored until a reconfig command is received that synchronizes the config versions.

 The node sets its term to the upstream node's term, and if it's a primary (which can only happen on heartbeats), it steps down.

-The last committed OpTime is only used in this metadata for [arbiters](https://docs.mongodb.com/manual/core/replica-set-arbiter/), to advance their committed optime and in sharding in some places.
+The last committed OpTime is only used in this metadata for [arbiters](https://docs.mongodb.com/manual/core/replica-set-arbiter/), to advance their committed OpTime and in sharding in some places.
 Otherwise it is ignored.

 ##### OplogQueryMetadata